g13013/broccoli-compass/README.md

 ### Compass Options

-Please refere to the [compass configuration](http://compass-style.org/help/tutorials/configuration-reference/) for more details about the available options
+Please refer to the [compass configuration](http://compass-style.org/help/tutorials/configuration-reference/) for more details about the available options

 ##License